fmerian/awesome-product-hunt/product-hunt-launch-kit.md

 > Supports basic HTML: `<strong>`, `<em>`, `<a>`, `<li>`.

 ```
-Explain how you dicovered the product.
+Explain how you discovered the product.
 Invite people to join the conversation, ask questions to the Makers.
 ```

 # review and Launch